MetaCluster: Enabling Deep Compression of Kolmogorov-Arnold Network: Conclusion

 \section{Conclusion}

-We introduced MetaCluster, a compression framework that makes Kolmogorov–Arnold Networks practical at scale by introducing the novel combination of meta‑learned manifold shaping with weight sharing.
-A lightweight meta-learner maps low-dimensional embeddings to per-edge basis coefficients, constraining KAN activations to lie on a compact manifold that is amenable to clustering.
-We then apply K-means in coefficient space, replace per‑edge parameters with codebook centroids and compact indices, discard the meta‑learner, and briefly fine‑tune centroids to recover any loss.
+We introduced MetaCluster, a compression framework that makes KANs practical at scale by combining meta-learned manifold shaping with weight sharing.
+A lightweight meta-learner maps low-dimensional embeddings to per-edge basis coefficients, thereby constraining KAN activations to lie on a compact manifold amenable to clustering.
+We then apply K-means in coefficient space, replace per-edge parameters with codebook centroids and compact indices, discard the meta-learner, and briefly fine-tune centroids to recover any loss.
 This design directly targets the dimensionality driver of KAN memory, yielding a storage advantage that grows with the number of coefficients per edge.

-Across standard KANs and ConvKANs on MNIST, CIFAR‑10, and CIFAR‑100, MetaCluster achieves up to $80\times$ reduction in parameter storage without degrading accuracy.
-Visualizations and ablations demonstrate that manifold shaping is crucial for high-quality clustering in high dimensions, and that KANs benefit particularly from weight sharing compared to MLPs, as each centroid amortizes many coefficients.
+Evaluation shows that MetaCluster achieves up to $80\times$ reduction (up to $124.1\times$ on equation modeling) in parameter storage without degrading accuracy or performance.
+Visualizations and ablations demonstrate that manifold shaping is crucial for high-quality clustering in high dimensions, and KANs benefit particularly from weight sharing compared to MLPs, as each centroid amortizes many coefficients.